 - 1. Minimum of 30 hours (thesis option) or 36 hours (creative component option) beyond bachelor's degree - 2.
-Minimum of 21 hours of course work at 5000 level or above - 3.
-Minimum of 16 hours in Geography, and 6 thesis hours (GEOG 5000) if on thesis option - 4.
-All courses must have been taken for graduate credit.
-If using undergraduate courses, they must be offered for graduate credit (have the asterisk () in the catalog). - 5.
-No more than 9 hours of transfer credit (must provide official transcript) - 6.
-No more than 9 hours of course work taken as special student - 7.
-No course work that was used to complete requirements for another degree - 8.
+Minimum of 16 hours in Geography, and 6 thesis hours (GEOG 5000) if on thesis option - 3.
+All courses must have been taken for graduate credit (5000-level or above). - 4.
+No more than 9 hours of transfer credit (must provide official transcript) - 5.
+No more than 9 hours of course work taken as special student - 6.
+No course work that was used to complete requirements for another degree - 7.
 No course work that was used to satisfy program prerequisites (see page 10 for these courses)